Karol-Regula/Karol_Regula_William_Ostlund_Final_Project_2016_Spring/README.md

 (Will) Created the user interface within the start and instruction menus and implemented them into program, this includes hovering and clicking.

+(Karol) Made a fix to passenger loop pathing.
+Now passengers waiting on a looped line that contains their station will get on regardless of the direction the train is going.

 (Will) Fixed a bug in the code that occurs when a rail is removed from the end while a train is there, usually the train has no where to go and a NullPointerException is thrown, now it moves the train to a station, removes the passengers from the train to the station then removes the train, itself from the game.

 (Will) Created levels, every 75 passengers dropped off, the user will level up.
 I also added limits to the amount of trains that can be spawned in order to increase difficulty.
 With every level up, the user is granted two more trains.

+(Karol) Added Passenger overflow tracking through the tick variable.
+If the amount of passengers in a station is above a specific threshold, the station will start blinking orange.
+Will now work on actual loss condition.

+(Karol) Added a counter for each station that becomes visible underneath the station and counts down from 60 to zero if a station is overcrowded.
+Counter auto adjusts its position to appear centered on stations of all types and shifts to the right when transitioning from double digit to single digit numbers.

+(Karol) Finished adding loss state.
+Once seconds tick down to zero at any particular station, the player is transferred to the loss screen.
+From the loss screen the player may restart the game.

+(Karol) Tiny change: made HighScore show up in loss screen.
+Moved some text around.

+June 7, 2016

+(Karol) Fixed bug with transferring in which trains going in one direction on a looped trainline would not pick up a passenger who wanted to go in the opposite diretion to get to a transfer station.
+On looped Trainlines, passengers whose next STATION is on that trainline are forced to get on.

+(Karol) Augumented the random spawning of Stations with a minimun and maximum time.
+This prevents bursts of Stations from spawning and ensures that the user does get new Stations spawning at stable but unpredictable intervals.

+(Karol) Performed more testing.
+Seems stable.
+Removed some System.out.println()s.
+Tweaked some values.